-☒ Yes, PAIs are considered within the decision-making process for investment funds (with the exception of those that are invested predominantly in investment instruments issued by states) and for investment instruments issued by issuers other than states (other issuers).
+Yes, In the investment decision-making process for investment funds (with the exception of those that are invested predominantly in investment instruments issued by states), PAIs are considered additionally.

 At least 51% of the portfolio (excl. liquidity in the form of account balances and short-term deposits) shall be invested in investment instruments that take into account PAIs based on the criteria defined below.